dejmedus/auto-term/README.md

   <h2>Auto Terminal</h2>
 </div>

 Auto Terminal is an extension that allows you to run sets of terminal commands in bulk.
-This is useful for quickly setting up terminals, running commands, navigating directories, and more.
+This is useful for quickly setting up terminal tabs, running command flows, navigating directories, and more.

 ### Usage